Ccamm/cits1003-project-2023s1/crypto/penguin-translator-school/README.md

 ## Hint

-Look at for repeated patterns within the encoded text. *Does it remind you of a encoding method that was first used in the 19th century?*
+Look at for repeated patterns within the encoded text. *Does it remind you of an encoding method that was first used in the 19th century?*

 ---